Are you looking for summer slide prevention tips? Help your kids keep their academic skills sharp by making learning fun all summer long!

 On a website called “Rolling Prairie Readers,” I’m sure you would guess that we make time for reading every day.
 Not only do I allow my girls to choose their own books at the library, I also bring home a big stack of non-fiction and picture books that go along with our monthly theme.

 Both of my kids are focusing on one specific subject this summer.
 My youngest is working her way through a handwriting book because she needs more practice with a pencil.
-My oldest is brushing up on her math skills with our online CTC Math subscription.
+My oldest is brushing up on her math skills.

 We are traveling a few different places this summer as well.
 We took a boat ride down the Mississippi River right after school got out, and we plan on visiting the Laura Ingalls Wilder Historic Home & Museum in Mansfield, Missouri in just a few weeks.
 We’re also spending quality time in both Narnia and Hogwarts, via our audiobook selection at the library. 😉